This Roasted Poblano Soup is easily one of most popular recipes in the Course!

 - hot sauce

-- Rinse the poblanos and roast on a baking tray at 400F.
+- Rinse the poblanos and roast them in the oven at 400F.
 Give them a flip after 15 minutes.
 They'll be mostly roasted in another 10-15 minutes, so 25-30 minutes total roasting time in the oven.

-- Add 3 Tablespoons butter to a saucepan on medium heat.
-Chop an onion and add to the saucepan, sauteing for 5-7 minutes.
-Mince 3 garlic cloves and add to the onion, cooking for 1-2 minutes
+- Add 3 tablespoons butter to a saucepan on medium heat.
+Roughly chop an onion and add it to the saucepan, cooking for 5-7 minutes or until softened.
+Mince 4 garlic cloves and add to the onion, cooking for a minute or so.

-- Add 3 Tablespoons flour to the onion mixture and mix well.
-Add 4 cups of stock along with 1/2 teaspoon salt and freshly cracked pepper.
+- Add 3 tablespoons flour to the onion mixture and combine well.
+Add 4 cups of stock along with 2 teaspoons Mexican oregano (optional), a pinch of cumin (optional), 1/2 teaspoon salt, and freshly cracked black pepper.
 Stir well.
-Bring to a simmer and cook for 8-10 minutes.
+Simmer for 7-8 minutes.

 - Return mixture to the saucepan and simmer for 5-10 minutes.
 Salt to taste.
-I added another 1/4 teaspoon of salt.
+I added another 1/4 teaspoon of salt but keep in mind the salt level will depend on which stock you use.

 - Serve immediately but don't forget to garnish!
 I used Crema, finely chopped cilantro stems, freshly ground pepper, and a couple dashes of Valentina hot sauce.